Restream/reindexer/readme.md

 #### Get Query results in JSON format

-In case of requiment to serialize results of Query in JSON format, then it is possible to improve performance by directly obtaining results in JSON format from reindexer.
+In case of requirement to serialize results of Query in JSON format, then it is possible to improve performance by directly obtaining results in JSON format from reindexer.
 JSON serialization will be done by C++ code, without extra allocs/serialization in Go code.

 ```go
 ...